Canton, Illinois: History

 Canton was founded in 1825 by settler Isaac Swan, who believed his new town and Canton, China, were antipodes.

-Tragically, founder Isaac Swan, his infant child, and three other people died in the devastating tornado of June 1835.
+Swan, his infant child, and three other people died in a devastating tornado in June 1835.
 "Isaac Swan and his child were found in the wreckage of their cabin, the baby dying in its mother's arms," leading some to conclude that the tornado represented divine retribution for the city allowing a circus performance the previous week.
 The city was hit by a F-3 tornado on July 23, 1975.
-Two people were killed, and the storm caused major damage to the downtown area.
+Two people were killed, and the storm, deemed the 1975 Canton Tornado, caused major damage to the downtown area.

 Much of the city, particularly the northern portion, has been undermined by room and pillar extraction of coal that took place in the 1800s.

 Central Illinois Energy, a locally financed cooperative, began planning for a corn-fermentation ethanol plant in 2002.
 Construction and finance delays resulted in its opening in 2007, approximately 4 mi south of the city.
 Beset by financial problems and construction delays on the plant, the cooperative declared bankruptcy.
 Central Illinois Energy's assets were bought by a private company.
 Construction was completed, and the plant began production in the summer of 2008.
 It was renamed Riverland Biofuels.